SandhyaMuralidhar/MachineLearningProjects/README.md

 Usage:
 This data file should be placed in the same directory as the KNN project notebook (K nearest Neighbors.ipynb) to ensure smooth loading and processing.

-How to Use
-Download or clone the repository, ensuring KNN_Project_Data is present in your working directory.

-Open and run the KNN project notebook to follow along with the analysis and modeling steps.

-Note
-The dataset is provided for educational and demonstration purposes only.

-For details on the data columns and their meanings, refer to the data exploration section in the project notebook.

 3.📁 Logistic Regression Classification Project
 This Jupyter notebook demonstrates the implementation of Logistic Regression for binary classification tasks using Python and scikit-learn.